cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 The `"name"` of a chunk is only for debugging messages when something goes wrong. `"max"` and `"weight"` are handled as above.

-The new feature is `"chunks"` which specifies a list of overmaps and their relative positions and rotations.
+The new feature is `"chunk"` which specifies a list of overmaps and their relative positions and rotations.
 The overmaps are taken from the ones defined for this special.
 Rotation of `"north"` is the default, so specifying that has no effect, but it's included here to demonstrate the syntax.